-A second year was restrained by University of Bristol Security Services in an undisclosed location on Woodland Road last week after they were informed that an individual was walking through university grounds without an Apple MacBook.
+A second year was restrained by University of Manchester Security Services in an undisclosed location on Oxford Road last week after they were informed that an individual was walking through university grounds without an Apple MacBook.

-Royal Fort Lodge was inundated with calls throughout Friday afternoon after Paula Willis, 20, was observed entering a lecture displaying behaviour onlookers described as ‘unusual’.
+The security hotline was inundated with calls throughout Friday afternoon after Paula Willis, 20, was observed entering the library displaying behaviour onlookers described as unusual.